If you're in town then come and visit us at:

 Jewelry that has been featured in books and magazines or has been

-prominently worn or owned by well-known people has a cachet of its own.
+prominently worn or owned by well-known people has a cachet of its own for

 |